by Megan Minutillo, The Write Teachers

 MM: When did you first realize you wanted to be a composer and lyricist?

 ABC: I think I wrote my first song on my tiny keyboard when I was in the 5th grade.
 I came home every day after school and instead of watching T.V.
-I would play my piano all night every night and learn how to play my favorite songs.
+I would use the best essay writing service reddit for my written assignments so I could play my piano all night every night and learn how to play my favorite songs.
 I was fascinated by how intricate pieces by people like Jason Robert Brown were and by the 8th grade I had all of The Last Five Years and Songs For A New World score memorized.
 I think it was in high school that I started getting seriously into composing and using it as an outlet for my creativity!

 MM: Of all the roles you’ve created thus far, which ones are the closest to your heart?

 ABC: Well, I didn’t necessarily create her but I put Shirley Phelps of the Westboro Baptist Church into one of my first musicals (Pokemon: The 90’s Rock Show) and that was pretty cool.
 She’s one of the most hated people in America!
 In the show she starts the “God Hates Pokemon” campaign, so it was funny this year when the WBC had the spat with Pokemon Go users.
 I like to think I predicted it.